Kelvingrove Art Gallery, Building Refurbishment, Architect, Image, Design

 There is also private sector support, generated through the Kelvingrove Museum Refurbishment Appeal who are aiming to raise £5m towards the project and have raised well over £1m since launching last May.

 The rest of the near 200,000 pieces from Kelvingrove Art Gallery currently on display or in storage at the Art Gallery and Museum will be taken to The Open Museum, due to open this Autumn in South Nitshill.

-The Kelvingrove building, which opened in 1901, is a splendid sandstone example of late Victorian architecture.
-A fantastic collection of art can be found in the upstairs galleries - including pieces by Botticelli, Rembrandt, Whistler and 'Glasgow Boys and Girls' such as Melville and Margaret MacDonald - while downstairs there are fascinating displays of natural history and European arms and armour.
+The Kelvingrove building opened in 1901, it is a good example of late Victorian architecture.
+A strong collection of art is located in the upstairs galleries – including pieces by artists such as Botticelli, Rembrandt, Whistler and ‘Glasgow Boys and Girls’ such as Melville and Margaret MacDonald – while downstairs there are fascinating displays of natural history and European arms and armour.